-In the DBA brochure, we provide you with information about our doctoral program for experienced executives.
+In these brochures from our program partners IPAG Business School, Paris and SBS Swiss Business School, we provide you with information about our doctoral program for experienced executives.
 You will collaborate with other executive participants and leading professors in an enlightening learning journey that will bring the best in you to achieve your highest personal and professional goals.
 Many say this is a new dawn for Africa, but the dawn requires executive creativity and innovation in business practice to emerge and shine.
 Our program helps you to discover, lead and share the new business practice and knowledge that would nourish the new African dawn.

 Aggregate Professor of Economics and Entrepreneurship

 Director, Doctor of Business Administration (DBA) Program

 The extraodinary developments in Africa mean that as an experinenced business leader, entrepreneur and senior executive;